qixin1991/koa-router-xls/README.md

     ctx.downloadXLS(data,'mydownload-xls');
 });

+// NOTE: this method dependency on `koa-router-form-parse` and
-router.post('/uploadxls', async ctx => {
+//  it'll be automatic installed when you install `koa-router-xls` router.post('/uploadxls', async ctx => {
     var filePath = await ctx.formParse(); // ctx.formParse() is a extend middleware named `koa-router-form-parser` of koa-router@next
     var data = ctx.xlsToJson(filePath);